kilowatts-io/kilowatts-grid/README.md

 # kilowatts open source, live balancing market app
-This first-of-its kind, open source React Native app (for web and ios/android) provides live, second-by-second information on the output of different generators on the UK grid.
+This first-of-its kind, open source React Native app (for web and ios/android) provides live, minute-by-minute information on the output of different generators on the UK grid.

 ## Mobile Apps